nluu05/AllergyPal/README.md

 git clone https://github.com/nluu05/AllergyPal.git
 cd AllergyPal
 ```
-### 6. Open the file `AllergyPal/Data/alldb.sql` and copy its contents to your clipboard.
+### 6. Open the file `AllergyPal/Data/alldb.sql` and copy its contents to your clipboard

 ### 7. Run and open MAMP as `administrator`